MindrustUK/Heatmiser-for-home-assistant/README.md

 Installation:

-Before starting instalation you need the IP address of the Neo-hub.
-If you don't know use one of the approaches suggested below.
+Before starting instalation you should know the IP address of the Neo-hub.
+If you don't know the IP address, use one of the approaches suggested below to find your neo-hubs IP address.

-Where possible you should allocate a static IP to the Neo-hub.
+It is suggested that you should allocate a static IP to the Heatmiser Neo-hub or use a DNS entry that's resolvable by Home-Assistant.

 The preferred method of installation is to use the Home Assistant function which you access via Configuration->Integrations.
 Clicking on the orange icon in the bottom right corner produces a drop down list and scroll down to "Heatmiser Neo Climate".